Andy Strote, Author

-Andy Strote, Author of How to Start a Successful Creative Agency
+How to Start a Successful Creative Agency and How to Become a Successful Creative Freelancer

 I have been an agency copywriter, associate creative director, freelance copywriter, and founder of two creative agencies in Toronto.

-At these agencies, my clients included Canon Canada, Colgate, Husqvarna, Canadian Tire, Delta Hotels, and New Brunswick Tourism.
+My clients included Tridel, Canon Canada, Colgate, Canadian Tire, Fairmont Hotels, Delta Hotels, and New Brunswick Tourism.
 I worked mainly in TV, radio, and print.

 Freelance Copywriter for Six Years

-I had many clients, but for six years, my most important client was Ontario Hydro.
+I had many clients, but my most important client for six years was Canada’s largest electric utility, Ontario Hydro.
 I created many multi-media campaigns for their residential, commercial, and industrial clients.

 At that point, I worked solo and partnered with freelance designers.
-With my billing peaking at about $120,000 a year, I decided it was time to form a larger agency.
+When my billing was peaking at about $120k a year (this was in 1994 dollars, about $255k in 2025), I decided to form a larger agency.

 Co-founder of Fireworks Creative

 When I started Fireworks Creative, I looked for a co-founder.
-This was natural for me.
-As an agency copywriter, I always had an art director/designer partner.
+As an agency copywriter, I always worked closely with an art director/designer, so having a partner in the business was natural for me.

 I placed an ad in an industry publication.
-I got 30 responses, met with five, and chose to go forward with Simon Burn, now of SDB Creative.
+I got 30 responses, met with five, and proceeded with Simon Burn, now of SDB Creative.
 Simon and I both brought our freelance clients to Fireworks Creative.
 We were busy from day one.

 In five years, we grew Fireworks Creative from two to 30 people.
 We were on the radar of two companies interested in buying our firm.
 We had offers from a global advertising network and Cognicase, a multi-national IT company.
 We chose to sell to Cognicase for $3 million.